imraan011/imraan011/ReadMe.md

 Currently sharpening data structures & algorithms daily, and moving from "following a tutorial's architecture" to designing systems from scratch.

-- 🎓 B.Tech Computer Science, AKTU — CGPA 7.55
+- 🎓 B.Tech Computer Science, AKTU
 - 🧩 210+ problems solved on LeetCode
 - 🛠️ Trained in full-stack development at Sheryians Coding School
 - 📍 India